jasonish/suricata-example-plugins/eve-filetype/README.md

-# EVE plugin for Suricata 7.0.x (git master)
+# EVE plugin for Suricata 7.0.x

-This is an example EVE output plugin for Suricata 7.0 (git master).
+This is an example EVE output plugin for Suricata 7.0.

 For an example Suricata 6.0 plugin see https://github.com/jasonish/suricata-example-plugins/tree/6.0/eve-filetype.